cipherswami/EmbeddedQues/README.md

    - *Example*: “Tell us about a challenging project you worked on and how you handled it.”
 4. **Resources**: Share tutorials, guides, tools, and learning resources for embedded systems.
    - *Example*: “Guide to ARM Cortex-M architecture.”
-5. **Suggestions**: Provide feedback, improvement ideas, or feature suggestions for EmbeddedQues.
+5. **Suggestions**: Provide feedback, improvement ideas, or feature suggestions for SysQues.

 ## Guidelines:
 1. **Be respectful**: Treat all members with respect and contribute positively to the community.